Maburidi/WPPI/README.md

+# A Supervised Learning Approach For Predicting Signaling Pathways in Protein Protein Interaction Networks

+## This project is to weight a protein protein interaction network and to identify and predict new signaling pathways

+Four new files:

 [[1]] Pre-processing 1:  Clean, pre-process origional data
       Inputs: PPI file, dowloaded from IntAct website
       Outputs: Clean graph data (edges)  interacting_gene_pairs.txt